International Workshop on

 Senior Vice President, Actuarial Services & Advisory at Guy Carpenter (Marsh).
 Fellow with the Institute & Faculty of Actuaries UK

-Vas Ramakingam is a General Insurance Actuary with over 15 years of experience.
+Vas Ramalingam is a General Insurance Actuary with over 15 years of experience.
 She joined Guy Carpenter (Singapore) in August 2022.
 Her key focus areas include Reinsurance optimization, Pricing, Structuring and Advisory for Southeast Asia region.
 Vas is also the Cyber subject matter expert for the region and works closely with GC’s Cyber Analytics & Centre of Excellence team in London.
 Prior to joining GC, Vas worked with UIB Asia (Singapore) for nearly 5 years as their Reinsurance Actuary.
 Her previous work experience in India spanned a diverse range of roles across Mortgage Underwriting, Pensions Actuarial Valuation, Investments Monitoring, P&C Pricing, Regulatory reporting & Capital adequacy modellin;

 Cheryl TANG is a Senior Cyber Underwriter for APAC at Swiss Re, Vice President, CUO P&C Reinsurance, based in Singapore.
 She joined Swiss Re in 2025 and is responsible for cyber reinsurance underwriting across all markets in the Asia Pacific region.